About the Program

 Mohan is an Emeritus Fellow at the IIT-Delhi and his key areas of interest are Biomechanics and epidemiology: Specifically with an Expertise in human impact tolerance, vehicle crashworthiness and road safety research.
 He is presently involved in design of safer truck fronts, analysis of highway crashes, analysis of tractor driver vibrations and interaction between safety and environmental policies.
 Know More.

-Amitabha is an Associate Professor at the Department of Computer Science and Engineering in IIT-Kanpur.
+Amitabha is a Professor at the Department of Computer Science and Engineering in IIT-Kanpur.
 He is also associated with the institute’s Centre for Robotics and Mechatronics.
 His key areas of interest are Artificial Intelligence, Computer Vision and Geometric Modeling, and Robotics.
 He was a recipient of the "Hari Om Sharan Prerit Vikram Sarabhai Award" for 1999 in the area of Electronics, Informatics, Telematics, and Automation.
 Know More.

 Dr. Ashok Jhunjhunwalla